 Know your triggers.
 Keep your own migraine journal to learn your unique set of triggers.
 Avoid stressful activities, keep a regular sleep schedule, use relaxation techniques, and seek treatment for any other medical conditions that may contribute to your migraines.

 Medications are generally needed to treat your migraines.
 Triptans are one of the most common types of drugs used for treating migraines, since they constrict blood vessels, blocking pain pathways in your brain.
-Order your Imigran, sumatriptan, and zolmitriptan today to get the treatment and relief you need.
+Order your Imigran, sumatriptan, or zolmitriptan today to get the treatment and relief you need.

 For the best results, migraine medications should be used quickly when you start suffering from migraine symptoms.
-Make sure you order your migraine medication today so you have the medication needed to relieve a migraine attack as quickly as po
+Make sure you order your migraine medication today so you have the medication needed to relieve a migraine attack as quickly as possible.